Rates of ReactionExam Focus

 Exam Focus: Equilibrium

 This exam focus covers Exam Focus: Equilibrium within Equilibrium (HT) for GCSE Chemistry.
-Revise Equilibrium (HT) in Rates of Reaction for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 11 of 13 in this topic.
+Revise Equilibrium (HT) in Rates of Reaction for GCSE Chemistry with 23 exam-style questions and 18 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 11 of 14 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position